 - eating a healthful diet with plenty of fruits and vegetables

-Many companies claim their products can help lighten the skin, but research has found that there is no conclusive evidence to support the effectiveness of the following ingredients:
+Many companies claim their products can help lighten the skin, but

 - azelaic acid